Title 301 | Chapter 003 | Regulation 015REG

 General Shooting Range Requirements.(1)

-A person shall not operate firearms, archery equipment, or any other device used to mechanically propel a projectile on a shooting range without possessing a valid shooting range permit, except the following individuals may utilize the ranges without a shooting range permit:(a)
+A person shall not operate a firearm, archery equipment, or any other device used to mechanically propel a projectile on a shooting range without possessing a valid shooting range permit, except the following individuals may utilize a range without a shooting range permit:(a)

 Department personnel engaged in official duties; and(b)